 Study of prose writers from the Augustan Age onwards, such as Livy, Pliny, Tacitus, or early Christian writers.
-Prerequisite: LATN 2402 or the equivalent.

 LATN-3306 Comedy and Satire

 Selections in comedy and in satire, from authors such as Plautus, Terence, Horace, Juvenal, Martial or Petronius.

-Prerequisite: LATN 2402 or the equivalent.

 LATN-3307 Imperial Roman Literature

 A study of Imperial Roman Literature in its social and historical contexts, with a special emphasis on post-Augustan texts.

-Prerequisite: LATN 2402 or the equivalent.

 LATN-3308 Ovid

 An intensive study of the poetry of Ovid, with a particular emphasis on the poet's engagement with Augustan ideology.
 Texts may include a variety of genres, including epic, elegy, exile poetry, and epistolary fiction.

-Prerequisite: LATN 2402 or the equivalent.

 LATN-3309 The Roman Novel

 An intensive investigation of Petronius' Satyrica and Apuleius' The Golden Ass, with special attention paid to issues of genre, religion, gender, and influence.

-Prerequisite: LATN 2402 or the equivalent.